JoshuaHartlep/Gym-Monster---Fitness-Tracker/SETUP_AUTHENTICATION.md

    - Enter your Google OAuth Client ID and Client Secret
    - Set the redirect URL to your deployed app URL

+### OAuth Flow Types

+The app supports both OAuth flow types:

+1. **PKCE Flow (Recommended - More Secure)**:
+   - Authorization code is returned in query params: `?code=...`
+   - Code is exchanged server-side for tokens
+   - Tokens never appear in browser URL
+   - To enable: Set `flow_type=pkce` in OAuth URL (already configured)
+   - **Note**: Supabase may default to implicit flow - check dashboard settings

+2. **Implicit Flow (Fallback - Less Secure)**:
+   - Tokens returned in URL fragment: `#access_token=...`
+   - JavaScript extracts tokens and passes to Streamlit
+   - Tokens briefly visible in browser URL
+   - Automatically detected if Supabase uses this flow

+**Current Implementation**: The app automatically handles both flows.
+If PKCE doesn't work (Supabase returns tokens in fragment), the app falls back to implicit flow with JavaScript extraction.

 ### Testing Google OAuth

 1. Run the app: `streamlit run app.py`